When tragedy strikes, a cold case suddenly turns hot—and deadly.

 “Celia called when she couldn’t wake him.
 The paramedics came, but I told them he wouldn’t want to be resuscitated.”

 Oh God, she had been the one to make that call?
-Nick closed his eyes, put his head back against the seat and released a deep breath, trying to imagine what it had cost her to make that decision on her father’s behalf.
+Nick closed his eyes, put his head back against the seat and released a deep breath, thinking about what it must’ve cost her to make that decision on her father’s behalf.
 “What can I do for you?”

 “It helps to hear your voice.
 I have to go tell Scotty, and the kids will be getting up.”